 In addition to the above, the customer needs a good reason to file a claim.
-It can be any one of these three:
+For merchants selling in the U.S., that reason can be any one of these five:

-- You misrepresented the item or it arrived damaged or broken.
+- You misrepresented the item, sent the wrong thing, or the item arrived damaged or broken.

 - You didn’t deliver the product, or delivered it very late.

-- You promised the customer a refund and then didn’t give it to them.
+- You promised the customer a refund or replacement and then didn’t give them the amount/item promised.